junpengxiao/Golb/README.md

 # TODO

+- [ ] Database
-[ ] Check the Content size before store them into database.
+	- [ ] Check the Content size before store them into database.
+	- [ ] Query by tag
+	- [ ] use gob to achieve convert/build post
+	- [ ] Compress items before store it?
+- [ ] datacache
-[ ] Check the Content size before store them into memcache [ ] Query by tag
+	- [ ] Check the Content size before store them into memcache
+	- [ ] Compress items before store it?
-[ ] Add a link to flush entire cache
+	- [ ] Add a link to flush entire cache
-[ ] use gob in database to achieve convert/build post